materiaraiding/materiaraiding-old/_ultimate/uwu.md

 After consuming all Primals, Ultima begins the phase at the north of the room.

 {: .note }
-For optimal pot timing, listen to the game music, and use your pot when you hear the first Drumroll.
+If your class requires any preparation (e.g. prepping Standard Step or Earthly Star), note that when the Ultima Weapon 'chomps' Garuda, it is about ~15 seconds till the boss is targetable.
+For optimal pot timing, listen to the game music and use your pot when you hear the first drumroll.

+{: .warning }
+You will need to have LB3 again towards the end of the phase. **Do not use targetted mitigations** (Feint, Addle, Reprisal, etc.) as this will reduce LB generation.

+During the RP where the Ultima Weapon consumes the primals, non tank players should fan out along the wall of the north-west quadrant of the room.
+This will be their designated position for **Ultimate Suppression**, a mechanic later in this phase.

-DPS and healers starts the phase stacked in the middle of the room.
-Open with burst phase and continue with damage
+DPS and healers begin the phase stacked in the middle of the room.
+Open with burst phase and continue with damage.

-MT starts on the west side of ultima, with OT on the east.
-OT voke ultima on the first GCD, MT will then voke on second GCD to ensure that MT is TOP aggro and OT is second.
+{% glossary MT %} starts on the west side of Ultima, with {% glossary OT %} on the east.
+The {% glossary OT %} will provoke Ultima on the first GCD - {% glossary MT %) will then voke on second GCD to ensure that MT is TOP aggro and OT is second.

 Ultima starts with {% glossary Tank Purge %}.
 Ultima will then apply {% glossary Viscous Aetheroplasm %} to highest aggro (MT).
-Ensure the MT is NOT standing with the party as {% glossary Viscous Aetheroplasm %} is a small AOE.
-MT can then rejoin party.
+Ensure the {% glossary MT %} is NOT standing with the party as {% glossary Viscous Aetheroplasm %} is a small AOE.
+Normally, {% glossary MT %} can then rejoin party.

-This is followed by {% glossary Homing Lasers %} on OT due to the tank swap, Kitchen Sink this due to heavy damage.
+This is followed by {% glossary Homing Lasers %} on {% glossary OT %}, kitchen sink as it is heavy damage.

 Ultima will begin one of three sub-phases, each with a passive and active set of mechanics.
-The first is Ultimate Predation.
+The first is **Ultimate Predation**.

 ## Phase 5.1: Ultimate Predation

 ### Passive Phase
 {: .no_toc }

-Ultimate predation begins with a dodge mechanic, all primals and ultima will appear around the arena.
+Ultimate Predation begins with a dodge mechanic - all primals and Ultima will appear around the arena.
 You will need to find one of several safe-spots to survive this mechanic.

 - Ultima will performa a large AOE on one quadrant of the arena
-- Ifrit will execute a Crimso Cyclone covering all cardinals
+- Ifrit will first dash across the arena, before executing a Crimson Cyclone covering all cardinals
-- Garuda will use a wicked wheel, covering almost half the arena.
+- Garuda will use a **Wicked Wheel**, covering almost half the arena.
-- Titan will appear on a cardinal and use an awoken landslide with two sets.
+- Titan will appear on a cardinal and use an awoken **Landslide** with two sets.

 This mechanic can be very overwhelming but it is simplest to break it down into a few logical steps to resolve.

-1. First, look for garuda and avoid either cardinal on her side of the room, these are out-of-bounds.
+1. First, look for Garuda and avoid either cardinal on her side of the room - these are out-of-bounds.
-2. Run to either of the one or two possible safespots that do NOT have titan on them, take note of ultima weapon, as you will need to avoid it later.
+2. Run to either of the one or two possible safespots that do NOT have Titan on them.
+Take note of where Ultima is, as you will need to avoid him later.

 ![titan]({{ site.baseurl }}/assets/images/313371348-2696d8f8-efe3-4b69-afe4-96114650aee6.webp)

-4. Wait at the wall, Titan will begin {% glossary Landslides %}, you may need to dodge these near the cardinal.
+4. Wait at the wall.
+Titan will begin {% glossary Landslides %} - you may need to dodge these near the cardinal.
-5. After the first landslide, immediately dodge into a clear intercard, making sure not to dodge towards Ultima.
+5. After the first Landslide, immediately dodge into a clear intercard, making sure not to dodge towards Ultima.
 6. When dodging into a intercard you MUST stop at the wall using the pattern on the outside of the room to stop at the 4th visible rune.
 See the image below:

 ![ultima]({{ site.baseurl }}/assets/images/313372251-7da1c4c4-1447-4921-ae9a-37f7f22d7827.webp)